apandiyaniit/safe-mcp-usecases/SAFE-UC-0023-README_1.md

 ---

 ## Minimum viable write-up (Seed → Draft fast path)

-This draft completes the template’s seed→draft path and adds concrete governance, validation, and review content for a cloud operations assistant.
-Before `published` status, the highest-value next steps are:

 - validate the tool and approval model against at least one concrete implementation in production or pre-production
 - attach repeatable test fixtures and evidence artifacts for the recommended safety regressions